espruino/EspruinoDocs/puck/Puck.js Quick Start.md

 Turning On
 ----------

-To turn on your Puck, simply:
+To turn on your Puck.js, simply:

 * Remove Puck.js from its packaging
 * Peel the silicone case away from the hard base using your fingers